themartiancompany/mkaudiocdrimg/man/mkaudiocdrimg.1.rst

 Description
 ===========

-Makes an audio CD-R image from media files.
+Python program and module which produces an audio CD-R image from media files using ffmpeg and shntool.

 Positional arguments